giorgiatedaldi/RealTimeApplicationDesign/README.md

 - Check that the periodic tasks of the previous frame have finished;
 - Manage the execution of aperiodic tasks avoiding interference with the schedule;
 - Detect and report any missing deadlines.
-To achive this goals synchronization mechanisms such as condition variables and mutexes are used.
+To acheive this goals synchronization mechanisms such as condition variables and mutexes are used.

 ### Aperiodic Task
 The execution of the aperiodic takes place in the slack time present in the frames immediately following the release one, without interfering with periodic tasks deadlines.